adamwoolhether/algo/README.md

    3. If current price is higher than the lowest and middle price, this becomes the new highest price.

 See [increasingTriplets](xtraOptimizationTechniques.go) for implementation.

+### Changing the Data Structure
+Another optimization technique is to use a different data structure.
+#### Anagram Checker
+Write a func that compares two strings side by side, determining if they're an anagram of one another or not.
+If we used the [anagramsOf](recursion.go) function, but this would bring a O(N!) time.
+See [xtraOptimizationTechniques.go](xtraOptimizationTechniques.go) for optimizations.
+#### Group Sorting